MengXiangxi/MelodicaSheetMusic/README.md

 The sheet music editor I am currently using is [MuseScore](https://www.musescore.com/).

 ## Contents
-1. Do you hear the people sing
+1. *Do you hear the people sing*, from the musical *Les Misérables*, by Claude-Michel Schönberg
+2. *Ständchen*, from the song cycle *Schwanengesang*, D.957, by Franz Schubert